FidelusAleksander/ghcertified/content/questions/foundations/question-109.md

 ---
 archetype: "questions"
 title: "Question 109"
-question: "What are the different forms of two-factor or multi-factor authentication supported by GitHub?"
+question: "What are the different forms of two-factor or multi-factor authentication supported by GitHub?
+(Choose four.)"
 draft: false
 ---